1. Savage

 2. Shoot the Shots Project

 Students should not be editing overdue projects.
 We are introducing a new project and will look at some past samples by former students.
 This is a partnered project, so you can find someone you’d like to work with or I will help you identify a collaborator.
-For the remainder of the day today and all day tomorrow and Friday, groups should be preparing their storyboards, shot lists, acquiring props, scouting locations, and directing their actors.
-If you need, you can practice working with the equipment if you need time to review.
+For the remainder of the day today and all day Tuesday and and Wednesday, groups should be coming up with concepts, preparing their storyboards, shot lists, acquiring props, scouting locations, and directing their actors.
+It is strongly advised that you take time to practice working with the equipment if you need time to review prior to your filming day.
 Notify Mr. Gilbar as soon as you are ready.
-The first five groups to finish will film on Tuesday, while the other students will be their actors.
-We will swap the next day, with the last five groups to finish pre-production filming on Wednesday.
+The first five groups to finish will film first while the other students will be their actors.
+We will swap the next day, with the last five groups to finish filming afterwards.

 Can you believe it, it is our first narrative film shoot!
 The “Shoot the Shots” exercise is out of just twenty marks.
 It will be a short, wordless narrative requiring 1-2 actors.
 Like all of our projects, please make sure to include your production logo at the beginning and a brief rolling credits at the end.